census-instrumentation/opencensus-website/content/agent/_index.md

 Developing exporters only for one language "Go" dramatically scales infrastructure development and deployment, as observability backends no longer have to develop exporters in [every 1 of the 9+ languages that OpenCensus supports.](/language-support)

-* <b>Democratizes deployments.</b> cloud providers because cloud providers can define the backends/exporters
+* <b>Democratizes deployments</b> for cloud providers because cloud providers can define the backends/exporters
 that ocagent sends data to.

 ##### For Application Developers ...